Skip to main content

 Technical Analysis

 CVE-2025-64872 is a stored Cross-Site Scripting (XSS) vulnerability identified in Adobe Experience Manager (AEM), specifically affecting versions 6.5.23 and earlier.
-Stored XSS occurs when malicious scripts are permanently stored on the target server, such as within form fields, and later executed in the browsers of users who access the compromised content.
-In this case, a high privileged attacker—such as an administrator or content editor with elevated rights—can inject malicious JavaScript code into vulnerable form fields within the AEM environment.
-When other users browse pages containing these fields, the injected script executes in their browsers, potentially leading to session hijacking, credential theft, or unauthorized actions performed on behalf of the victim.
-The vulnerability has a CVSS 3.1 base score of 4.8, indicating medium severity.
-The vector metrics specify network attack vector (AV:N), low attack complexity (AC:L), high privileges required (PR:H), user interaction required (UI:R), scope changed (S:C), and impacts on confidentiality and integrity (C:L/I:L) but no impact on availability (A:N).
-No public exploits or active exploitation have been reported to date.
-The vulnerability stems from insufficient input sanitization or output encoding in form fields, allowing malicious scripts to be stored and later executed.
-Adobe Experience Manager is widely used by enterprises and public sector organizations for web content management, making this vulnerability relevant for organizations relying on AEM for their digital presence.
-The stored XSS can be leveraged for targeted attacks, especially in environments where high privileged users have access to content editing features.
-Attackers could use this to escalate privileges, steal session cookies, or perform actions impersonating legitimate users.
+Stored XSS occurs when malicious scripts are permanently stored on the target server, such as within form fields, and then served to users without proper sanitization.
+In this case, a high privileged attacker—such as an administrator or content editor with elevated rights—can inject malicious JavaScript code into vulnerable form fields within AEM.
+When other users browse pages containing these fields, the injected script executes in their browsers, potentially allowing the attacker to steal session cookies, perform actions on behalf of the victim, or manipulate page content.
+The vulnerability has a CVSS 3.1 base score of 4.8, reflecting medium severity, with the vector indicating network attack vector (AV:N), low attack complexity (AC:L), high privileges required (PR:H), user interaction required (UI:R), and a scope change (S:C).
+The impact affects confidentiality and integrity to a limited extent but does not affect availability.
+No public exploits have been reported yet, but the vulnerability is published and should be addressed promptly.
+The lack of available patches at the time of reporting necessitates interim mitigations.
+Given AEM's widespread use in enterprise content management, this vulnerability poses a risk to organizations relying on it for web content delivery and internal portals.

 Potential Impact